3.10. Validation Results

 Fig. 3.10.2.1 Influential building attributes on the wind-induced damage state.

 It is noted that the trends observed in Fig. 3.10.2.1 are based on a so-called “median” model representing our best estimates of building attributes.
-However, in reality, because of the lack of high-resolution or multiple data resources, we may not have 100% confidence about certain building attributes or hazard fields, e.g., year built or peak wind speed at a specific site.
-Hence, the estimated “median” damage state from the “median” model may not give the full representation of the real damage potential.
-As illustrated in Fig. 3.10.2.2, if considering the uncertainty in the year built (instead of a deterministic value, assuming it follows a normal distribution with a standard deviation of 10 years), we could sample year built from the distribution and repeat the damage assessment by sufficient number of times to estimate the distribution of the damage state.
-This however assumes differences are attributable to uncertainties in the year built and neglects the fact that the predictors are biased by attribute assignments using rulesets that are derived from a difference regulatory environment (New Jersey) with a longer history of adopting and enforcing model building codes statewide.
+However, in reality, due to the lack of high-resolution or multiple data resources, we may not have 100% confidence in certain building attributes or hazard fields, e.g., the year built or peak wind speed at a specific site.
+Hence, the estimated “median” damage state from the “median” model may not fully represent the real damage potential.
+As illustrated in Fig. 3.10.2.2, if we consider the uncertainty in the year built (instead of a deterministic value, assuming it follows a normal distribution with a standard deviation of 10 years), we could sample the year built from the distribution and repeat the damage assessment a sufficient number of times to estimate the distribution of the damage state.
+This, however, assumes differences are attributable to uncertainties in the year built and neglects the fact that the predictors are biased by attribute assignments using rulesets that are derived from a different regulatory environment (New Jersey) with a longer history of adopting and enforcing model building codes statewide.
 This fact may explain why the predicted damage states bias toward lower levels of damage (assuming less vulnerable structures than was the case in practice).

 ../../../_images/DS_uq.png